rancher/docs/content/rancher/v2.6/en/quick-start-guide/deployment/microsoft-azure-qs/_index.md

 ---
 title: Rancher Azure Quick Start Guide
-description: Read this step by step Rancher Azure guide to quickly deploy a Rancher Server with a single node cluster attached.
+description: Read this step by step Rancher Azure guide to quickly deploy a Rancher server with a single-node downstream Kubernetes cluster attached.
 weight: 100
 ---